Almasa-co/Almasa-Accounting-App/SETUP.md

 - Sample data includes customers, vendors, and categories
 - All invoice calculations are automatic

-Enjoy your new accounting application! 🚀
+Enjoy your new AlmasaAccounting! 🚀